IFS – Internal Family Systems (Engl.)

 IFS stands for Internal Family Systems and is a psychotherapy and coaching method that understands the human being as a dynamic system.

-As a part work, it connects through the body with internal parts / aspects of the personality and offers their needs a safe space in which they are seen and valued in their history, task and intent.
+IFS works with the body and connects through it with internal parts / aspects of the personality and offers their needs a safe space within which they are seen and in which they are valued in their history, task and intent.

 All of this happens within the client’s system.

-In IFS, the therapist or coach is a companion who keeps the space and provides openness, compassion and creativity where the client’s system is not yet capable to do so on its own.
+The IFS practitioner is a companion who holds the space and provides openness, interest, compassion and creativity where the client’s system is not yet capable to do so on its own.